-After all the talk, the gossip, the hype, the buying batteries for hungry torches, the stocking of drinking water, the murmurings, the checking of weather maps, the tying things down, the Facebook brags, Typhoon Haiyan – known as Yolanda in the Philippines – had arrived.
+After all the talk, the gossip, the hype, the buying batteries for hungry torches, the stocking of drinking water, the murmurings, the checking of weather maps, the tying things down, the Facebook brags, Typhoon Haiyan — known as Super Typhoon Yolanda in the Philippines — had arrived.

 We were already under a Signal 3 warning, only an hour or so from the demarcation north for Signal 4.
 Being a newbie, I had no idea what this meant.
 A handful of pale and nervous people understood.
 Meanwhile, around the world, excited meteorologists on the brink of orgasm were jumping and shouting about super storms and big trouble blowing in like madmen-driven 18-wheelers without brakes.

 When I flung the door open to my room, I could definitely tell that something was afoot.
 My arm hair twitched optimistically.
 The hallway swirled with action; papers and leaves gusted here and there.
 I made my way to the open-air restaurant downstairs, which required going outside, and I could see trees bending to maximum capacity, as if made from rubber.
 The old tree across the street was already uprooted.
 Rain came in spurts, but the wind reigned king.

 It was a constant noise.
 And it seemed to go in an endless circle.
 The howl of the wind, trees bending to survive, furniture shifting slightly, ketchup bottles migrating across tables, crashes from objects falling, the sounds of a mild chaos building — but nothing really to be too worried about.